awslabs/aws-crt-cpp/docsrc/SOCKS5_Proxy_Support.md

 ### C++ Wrapper (`Aws::Crt::Io::Socks5ProxyOptions`)

-The C++ wrapper in `include/aws/crt/io/Socks5ProxyOptions.h` owns an `aws_socks5_proxy_options` instance and exposes the same configuration through constructors and RAII semantics.
+The C++ wrapper in `include/aws/crt/io/Socks5ProxyOptions.h` owns an `aws_socks5_proxy_options` instance and exposes the same configuration through setters and RAII semantics.
 It defaults to the process allocator and ensures copies are deep copies while moves transfer ownership.
-New helpers (`SetHostResolutionMode()` / `GetHostResolutionMode()`) surface the host-resolution toggle via the strongly typed `AwsSocks5HostResolutionMode` enum.
+Helpers (`SetHostResolutionMode()` / `GetHostResolutionMode()`) surface the host-resolution toggle via the strongly typed `AwsSocks5HostResolutionMode` enum.

 CLI samples accept `socks5h://` URIs to keep the legacy “proxy-resolved DNS” behaviour, and now also recognise `socks5://` URIs when DNS resolution should stay on the client.
 The calculated scheme is translated directly into the C struct’s `host_resolution_mode`.